Is Wicked suitable for kids? Age rating & parents guide

 Glinda and Elphaba in the Wicked movie

-We’re ready to head back to Oz, but will the trip be family-friendly?
+We’ve headed back to Oz, but is the trip family-friendly?
 Here’s whether you can take your kids to see Wicked, including its age rating.

 It’s no secret that The Wizard of Oz is a film beloved by generations since its release in 1939.
 However, the story of Oz has got much darker since.